 6 Ways to Restore ServiceNow Data Better

-How ServiceNow Backs Up and Restores Your Data
+How ServiceNow Backs Up and Restores Data (and its Limitations)

-ServiceNow makes a daily backup of your whole instance, retaining the backups over the course of 6 days.
-They also make weekly instance backups, keeping them for 4 weeks.
+ServiceNow makes a daily, differential backup of your whole instance, retaining the backups for 6 days.
+They also make weekly instance backups, keeping them for 14 days.

 Imagine that a spreadsheet file on your computer has become corrupt.
 Well, you don’t wish to restore the entire laptop, which might overwrite other needed data – you just need an earlier version of that spreadsheet file.

-In a similar way, you can reduce ServiceNow data loss if you back up and restore at the object level.
+In a similar way, you can get more control over ServiceNow backups and restore and reduce data loss if you back up and restore at the object level.
 Of course, maintaining the referential integrity of recovered data would also be nice.

 For example, you might have changes to your catalog that you wish to put into production.
-You think to yourself, “If this update doesn’t work out, I want to restore my catalog to this exact moment – this right-now snapshot in time before I roll out these changes.”
+You think to yourself, “If this update doesn’t work out, I want to restore my catalog to the exact moment before the changes were made.”

-So here are some of the ways that ServiceNow customers seek more granular control over backup and restore with ServiceNow data.
+So here are some of the ways that ServiceNow customers have more granular control over ServiceNow data is restored with purpose-built solutions.

-1. “I want to restore only the data and applications I choose.”
+1. Restore only the required data and applications.